-Volatile markets are the best times for straddle options.
+Volatile markets are the best times to BUY straddle options.

-The more the price of the underlying stock moves in either direction, the more valuable your two options become.
+The more the price of the underlying stock moves in either direction, the more valuable your puts and call options become.

-If volatility is not widely expected, you can open a straddle position for less upfront cost.
+If volatility is not widely expected (and the VIX is relatively low), you can open a straddle position for less upfront cost.

 During a quiet market, you may have a better chance of earning a profit on your straddle position.

 It is important to remember that straddles are not among the best options trading strategies due to their high risk.